marxjohnson/powerline-go-moodle/README.md

 ## Installation

+Builds of `powerline-go-moodle` are available for Linux, MacOS and Windows on amd64, arm64 and x86 architectures.

 ### Snap

 On ubuntu and other supported Linux distributions, the easiest way to get `powerline-go-moodle` is to install the snap: